ARTIST ALTERNATIVE URL

 About the artist:

-Michael Sole was educated at Blundell’s School in Devon and received a BA in Fine Art from Wimbledon College of Art in 2006.
+Michael was educated at Blundell’s School in Devon and received a BA in Fine Art from Wimbledon College of Art in 2006.
 He has received a plethora of awards, including The Art Club Charitable Trust Award at the Mall Galleries and “Young Artist of the Year” two years running at the annual show of the Royal Society of Marine Artists.
 He has had numerous solo shows in London, France and Miami and in recent years has had great success exhibiting with Marine House in London, Singapore and Hong Kong.